Overview

 Impact and Learnings

-Since the launch of V1, this feature has become the go-to tool for our sales teams during product demos with potential customers.
+Since the launch, this feature has become the go-to tool for our sales teams during product demos with potential customers.
 User feedback has been overwhelmingly positive, with many praising the feature's value.

 We continue to collaborate with the sales and customer support teams to gather user feedback, which will inform improvements for the next version of the feature.